-- 239. By December 31, 2020, and at least every three years thereafter, CPD will assess its recruitment and hiring processes to ensure that its policies and practices comply with the law, are transparent, and are consistent with this Agreement. - 240.
-The recruitment and hiring assessment will identify and consider: - a. the core set of characteristics and capabilities of qualified recruits; - b. methods for consideration of discriminatory or biased behavior by the applicant against a member of a protected class in hiring decisions; - barriers and challenges to successfully completing the recruit application process; - d.
-Department strategies for attracting and hiring qualified applicants that reflect a broad cross section of the Chicago community; - e. input, which could consider surveys, from successful and unsuccessful applicants, recruits and other CPD members, community members, community-based organizations, legal and law enforcement professionals, and internal and external subject matter experts regarding the strengths and weaknesses of the recruitment and hiring processes;
+- 258. By December 31, 2020, and at least every three years thereafter, CPD will assess its recruitment and hiring processes to ensure that its policies and practices comply with the law, are transparent, and are consistent with this Agreement. - 259.
+The recruitment and hiring assessment will identify and consider: - a. the core set of characteristics and capabilities of qualified recruits; - b. methods for consideration of discriminatory or biased behavior by the applicant against a member of a protected class in hiring decisions; - c. barriers and challenges to successfully completing the recruit application process;

-- f. recommendations for any modifications to the current recruitment and hiring processes that would enable CPD to satisfy the requirements of this section; and - g. a plan for implementing any recommended modifications with a timeline for implementation.
+- d.
+Department strategies for attracting and hiring qualified applicants that reflect a broad cross section of the Chicago community; - e. input, which could consider surveys, from successful and unsuccessful applicants, recruits and other CPD members, community members, community-based organizations, legal and law enforcement professionals, and internal and external subject matter experts regarding the strengths and weaknesses of the recruitment and hiring processes; - f. recommendations for any modifications to the current recruitment and hiring processes that would enable CPD to satisfy the requirements of this section; and - g. a plan for implementing any recommended modifications with a timeline for implementation. - 260.
+CPD will implement the plan above in Paragraph 259 in accordance with the specified timeline for implementation.